 Integration is the idea that people (including the participant!) and club systems (policies, fixture lists etc.) will mesh together in a way that promotes coherence.
 Ultimately, this means systematically communicating, listening and understanding.
 It also means that your club’s systems and structures are shaped in a way that promotes the outcomes you want for your participants.

-· Do you communicate with other clubs to shape the fixture list on this basis?
+Do you communicate with other clubs to shape the fixture list on

 · How do you communicate with parents and players, so they understand why you are doing what you are doing?